 1. Create Robust Financial Systems

-Strong financial systems are the backbone of any scalable startup.
-Begin by setting up clear processes for bookkeeping, expense tracking, and cash flow management.
+A clear understanding of startup CFO charges helps you budget for essential financial systems and expertise.
 These systems not only provide transparency but also help identify potential financial risks early.
-For example, implementing tools like Fondo Accounting can automate routine tasks such as bookkeeping and tax filing, ensuring compliance from day one.
+For example, implementing tools like Fondo Accounting can automate routine tasks such as bookkeeping and tax filing, ensuring compliance from day one

 2. Adopt Strategic Planning Methodologies